-It’s 2014, the “Year of Wilderness” here at Wild South.
-This year we celebrate the 50th anniversary of the Wilderness Act, which established the National Wilderness Preservation System.
-We also celebrate the 40th anniversary of the Sipsey Wilderness in Alabama, the 6th largest Forest Service managed wilderness area east of the Mississippi River and 2nd largest of the 87 wilderness areas in Region 8.
-Very soon we will begin to train the next batch of recruits to be Volunteer Wilderness Rangers in Sipsey, Cheaha and Dugger Mountain Wilderness Areas.
+It’s 2015, and we are entering into the 51st year of the National Wilderness Preservation System, established by the Wilderness Act of 1964.
+This is also the 40th anniversary of the Sipsey Wilderness in Alabama, the 6th largest Forest Service managed wilderness area east of the Mississippi River and 2nd largest of the 86 wilderness areas in Forest Service Region 8.
+Later this year we will begin to train the next batch of recruits to be Volunteer Wilderness Rangers in Sipsey, Cheaha and Dugger Mountain Wilderness Areas.
 There’s still time for you to sign up to be a part of our growing and dedicated ranger team!
-Contact us now to join our effort to steward America’s enduring resource of Wilderness.
+Contact us now to join our effort to steward America’s enduring resource of wilderness.

 The USDA Forest Service in Alabama manages three federally designated wilderness areas, Sipsey, Cheaha, and Dugger Mountain, totaling 41,450 acres.
 For the past several years, Forest Service budgets have afforded only one part-time wilderness ranger for all three areas and an occasional intern.
 Meanwhile, visitor use has skyrocketed, especially in Cheaha and Sipsey, turning these federally designated wild places into recreation areas rather than wilderness areas during certain times of the year.